geo-ant/blog/_posts/2026-04-30-making-sense-of-mvp.md

 They force end-to-end integration and thus requirements have to be concrete enough to implement, interfaces have to be specified _and actually used_.
 Foundational architectural decisions can't be deferred, but they also don't have to be made all at once.
-This allows you to test internally, both manually and automatically ,ideally through all levels of integration.
-You'll catch wrong assumptions fast and when it's still cheap to correct them, and can ultimately deliver a product early.
+This allows you to test internally, both manually and automatically, ideally through all levels of integration.
+You'll catch wrong assumptions fast, and when it's still cheap to correct them, and can ultimately deliver a product early.

 ## Conclusion